 Risk is anything that causes the outcome of an event to be uncertain and adverse.
 Legal risks are those risks that a business organization faces that pertain to legal matters.
+It is a type of financial risk.
 This type of risk is generally the result of non-compliance with laws, rules, and regulations of the government and other statutory bodies that control businesses.
 Various matters that can result in legal risk are business contracts and agreements, assets and related litigation, matters with regards to intellectual property rights, patents, copyrights violations, etc. Legal risk can cause both monetary and non-monetary losses to a business.
 Monetary losses include loss of business due to cancellation of orders or payment of damages to outside third parties.
-Non-monetary losses include loss of reputation, goodwill, or damage to the brand value of the business.
+Non-monetary losses include loss of reputation, goodwill, or damage to the business’s brand value.

-Legal risks may be a result of willful negligence or inappropriate compliance behavior on the part of the organization.
+Legal risks may result from willful negligence or inappropriate compliance behavior on the part of the organization.
 Also, many times such risk arises out of ignorance.
-They may arise out of a lack of complete knowledge of the rules and regulations that govern the business.
+They may arise from a lack of complete knowledge of the rules and regulations governing the business.
 Both cases can result in fines, damages, and non-compliance cases.
 Also, it may even result in the closure of the business in extreme situations.

 - What are the Legal Risks?

 - What are the types of legal risks?